 - safety equipment – goggles and ear protection

 To start, understand that when you buy lumber that is labeled 1″ x 10″ x 10′ it is actually ¾” x 9 ½ x 10′.
 Why they do that I’ll never know.
-Thankfully when you cut your board in half it is actually 60″.
+Thankfully, when you cut your board in half it is actually 60″.
 Whew!
-Some things to consider for those with varied levels of woodworking experience.
+In addition, some things to consider for those with varied levels of woodworking experience.
 You could route the edges for a decorative touch, you could run a bead on the top board for a plate rack, or even tweak the size to fit any amount of hooks you need.
-This tutorial is just a simple reference to get you started.
+However, this tutorial is just a simple reference to get you started.

 To cut my board I used one of my favorite new tools, a 5″ cordless circular saw by Ryobi. (see tools above) It’s perfect for a beginner or a pro because it’s relatively lightweight and so easy to use.
 Once you have cut your boards, lighting sand the edges smooth.

 To make the joint, first find center of one of your boards (30″) and mark.
 Measure 14″ from center in each direction two times.
-You should have 5 marks on your board as shown below.
-Drill 5 pocket holes having your bit bushing set to ¾” and your Kreg Jig depth set to the same.
+Finally, you should have 5 marks on your board as shown below.
+Next, drill 5 pocket holes having your bit bushing set to ¾” and your Kreg Jig depth set to the same.

 Next, apply a bead of wood glue to your top edge of your board.
 Then, using your right angle clamp, hold the boards together with edges flush and attach using your screws.
 If you don’t have the clamp, lay your top board upside down on a surface and line up the edges as shown.
-Wipe off any excess glue with a rag.
+Likewise, make sure to wipe off any excess glue with a rag.

 At this point, you have several different options: (1) stain in your favorite stain (2) paint (3) add any typography or stenciling…the options are limitless.

-While the joint you create is sturdy, we’re going to add a couple of decorative brackets to add extra strength and flair.
+Also, while the joint you create is sturdy, we’re going to add a couple of decorative brackets to add extra strength and flair.
 You could also use corbels as well (another addiction of mine).
-I chose these gorgeous iron brackets and hooks from Rustic Brands.
-If you’re not familiar with their products, I have used them in many of my furniture makeovers as seen in these posts.
-And the best part is that the owner, Debbie, is the sweetest soul.
+I chose these gorgeous iron brackets and hooks.

 To attach the brackets, simply measure 2″ in from each end and attach with the screws provided.